Epivaral/climaguate/README.md

 - **Desktop Browsers**: Accessing the web application through [www.climaguate.com](http://www.climaguate.com).
 - **Mobile Devices**: Viewing the weather data on smartphones and tablets via a responsive web application or a potential mobile app.

-Additionally, there is an **Email Service** (in development) that generates daily weather forecasts and sends them to subscribers via email, you will be able to suscribe to it from the website.
+Additionally, there is an **Email Service** (in development) that will generate daily weather forecasts and send them to subscribers via email.
+Subscription will be available from the website once released.

 ### Summary
 The Climaguate system is designed to efficiently collect, process, and present weather information to users via a web application.
 It leverages serverless functions for data collection, a robust database for storage, a .NET-based front-end for presentation, and an automated CI/CD pipeline for continuous improvement and deployment.